 - Create a new filter in Jira (or use an existing one) that includes the Jira issues (tasks, stories, defects, etc) from your project.
 Make sure to include the sub-tasks in this filter if you want the velocity calculation to also consider the sub-tasks.
 Share this filter with your project members or the people that are going to visualize the velocity chart.

 - Decide on which Jira dashboard you want to add the Kanban Velocity gadget.
 Create a new Jira dashboard or choose an existing one.

 - Add the Kanban Velocity gadget to your Jira dashboard by clicking the Add Gadget button from your dashboard and then by selecting and adding the Kanban Velocity Gadget.

 - Configure the gadget.
 Even if most of the settings are preconfigured, review and adjust them based on your needs.
 At Data, enter the filter that you created before or pick an existing Kanban board (the board’s filter will be used in this case).
-As you can see, the Interval length is configurable and you can choose to calculate the velocity by Issue Count, Story Points or Original Time Estimate.
+As you can see, the Interval length is configurable and you can choose to calculate the velocity by Issue Count, Story Points, Original Time Estimate or by any numerical custom field defined in your Jira instance.
 Optionally, you can choose to count also the sub-tasks and their estimate in the velocity calculation.